 A landmark Supreme Court case that enshrined the constitutional right to an abortion in 1973.

 Viability is the point in a pregnancy when a fetus could survive outside of the womb.
 Viability generally occurs after 24 weeks of gestation.

 A period of time required between receiving pre-abortion counseling and the procedure itself, some carrying an in-person appointment requirement.

-The federal government in 2021 formally allowed medication abortions by telemedicine.
-Medication abortion uses pills instead of a procedure to end a pregnancy.
+The federal government formally allowed medication abortions by telemedicine starting in 2021.
+Medication abortion uses pills instead of an in-clinic procedure to end a pregnancy.
 Over the past few years, this form of abortion has become more common, now accounting for more than half of all abortions in the U.S., and even more in some states like Mississippi (70%) and Wyoming (97%).
-Though the federal government allows medication abortion through telemedicine, many states have banned it and require in-person visits — often, multiple — to obtain the pill.
+Though the federal government allows medication abortion to be prescribed through telemedicine, many states require in-person visits — often, multiple — to obtain the pills.

-Editor's Note: This post is periodically updated and was last updated on Monday, May 23, 2022.
+Editor's Note: This post is periodically updated and was last updated at 10 a.m.
+ET Thursday, February 15, 2024.